|

 How to transform the

-vast area into our own green acre
+vast barren area into our own green

-blank slate.
+a blank slate.
 The bad news is that we have a blank slate.

 There are several raised bed for veggies - with some